 “Many monuments took the form of dog-kennels, cut in stone, from two to three feet in height; others are more ambitious in design, from four to five feet in height and proportionally large.
 Around each are low fences in wrought metal, sometimes silvered, sometimes bronzed, and the majority of the plots are decked with flowers — pansies, daisies, violets, forget-me-nots.
 In several instances, too, that beholders may gain some idea of the departed dog, its portrait is introduced behind a covering of glass.”

-Among some of the more interesting monuments erected at the cemetery was a 30-foot monument to a mountain rescue dog that later became the St. Bernard.
+Among some of the more interesting monuments erected at the first pet cemetery was a 30-foot monument to a mountain rescue dog that later became known as the St. Bernard breed.
 The rescue dog’s name was Barry.
-Barry lived in Switzerland and worked for the Great St. Bernard Hospice and supposedly during his lifetime saved 40 people trapped in the snow.
+He lived in Switzerland and worked for the Great St. Bernard Hospice and supposedly during his lifetime saved 40 people trapped in the snow.
 After his death, his body was passed into the care of the Natural History Museum of Bern and they preserved him through taxidermy, so his body is not buried at Cimetière des Chiens et Autres Animaux Domestiques.
-Another dog honored that is also not buried at the cemetery is Moustache, a black French poodle who it is claimed took part in the French Revolutionary and Napoleonic Wars.
+Another dog honored that is also not buried at the cemetery is Moustache, a black French poodle who it is claimed took part in the French Revolutionary and in Napoleon Bonaparte‘s Napoleonic Wars.
 A third interesting monument to a dog that is perhaps the most resplendent and most imposing of all the monuments at the cemetery, belongs to a dog that is not famous but is buried there.
 Her name is “Diane.”

 “From a background of tall evergreen plants, a monument in white stone, some five feet in height, stands out conspicuously. … It bears the inscription, ‘Diane, 18 Novembre 1901.
 Tu nous as charmes pendant ta vie, si courte.
 Ton souvenir sera toujours avec nous.“§ The words are cut in a stone bow surmounting the monument, whose base is lost in a bed of multicoloured pansies. … Forming a half-circle before the monument and enclosing the flowers are six granite pillars connected with drooping silvered chains at their tops.”

-* The ancient Ashkelon dog cemetery predates France’s Cimetière des Chiens et Autres Animaux Domestiques by thousands of years.
+* The ancient Ashkelon dog cemetery predates France’s Cimetière des Chiens et Autres Animaux Domestiques by thousands of years and some consider it the first pet cemetery.

 § In English it reads, “You have charmed us during your short life.
 Your memory will always be with us.”